 Introduce yourself to liberated quiltmaking with Gwen Marston and transform your quiltmaking abilities.
 Beginning with the Basket block, Gwen shows how to make these much-adored little baskets brim with color and design.
 Learn how to make and attach bias handles and expand your skills by making variations of the classic basket.
 Then, apply the same liberated method to the Log Cabin block while using up fabrics in your stash that you’ve loved but weren’t sure when and where to use them.
 Make blocks out of strips and also dig a little deeper into the stash for some useful scraps.
 Make wedges and slivers to add delightful interest and find out how to vary the red center for additional depth.
 With liberated quiltmaking, you are in charge of the design and the end result is playful and original work inspired by you.
+For your convenience, this class can be purchased for online viewing or purchased on DVD.
 This class does not come with an option to email the instructor if you have questions, but Gwen provides complete step-by-step instructions that beginner, intermediate, and advanced quilters will understand.

 Check items to add to cart or select all LIST PDF